albinstman/llmspeed/README.md

-# llmspeed
+# ⚡ llmspeed

-Feel how fast a local LLM runs before you buy the hardware
+Feel how fast a local LLM runs before you buy the hardware.

 ## Benchmarks